 You then hold the duster over the surface you want to dust, and press the handles slowly to start releasing the flour in it.

-You can also use a Flour Duster for sprinkling cocoa, sugar, spices such as cinnamon, fine dried bread crumbs, cornmeal, ground nuts, candy sprinkles, etc.
+You can also use a flour duster for sprinkling cocoa powder, sugar, spices such as cinnamon, fine dried bread crumbs, cornmeal, ground nuts, candy sprinkles, etc.

-It is useful when using a paper stencil on the top of a cake.
+It is useful when using a decorative paper stencil on the top of a cake or loaf of bread.